Militant-linked charity on front line of Pakistan quake aid

 “Maybe those who preach humanitarianism like the U.S. should come here and help us,” Alam said.

-The United Nations and United States say they sanctioned JuD and its sister organization, the Falah-e-Insaniat Foundation, because they exploit disasters to raise volunteers and funds for militants.
+The United Nations and United States say they sanctioned JuD and its sister organisation, the Falah-e-Insaniat Foundation, because they exploit disasters to raise volunteers and funds for militants.

 They say JuD is a front for Pakistan-based Lashkar-e-Taiba (LeT) group, which carries out attacks in Indian-administered Kashmir.
 The disputed Himalayan region is divided between India and Pakistan and claimed by both.
 Lashkar-e-Taiba was also blamed for the 2008 Mumbai attack in which 166 people were killed.